bondyra/bkp/README.md

 # Prerequisites
 - Linux
 - Docker
-- Local kubernetes cluster - I recommend minikube with VirtualBox driver allocated with at least 4 GB of RAM (tested empirically, lesser values will result in OOMs - a lot of stuff is spinning up).
+- Local kubernetes cluster - I recommend minikube with VirtualBox driver allocated with at least 6 GB of RAM (tested empirically, lesser values will result in OOMs - a lot of stuff is spinning up).
 - Python 3
 - Maven 2 as a build tool for Spring microservice
 - Java 11
+- various CTLs (terraform, helm) - there's a script for that

 # Deployment notes
 See README in /deployment top folder.